 Her work has been reviewed in Artforum, Flash Art, Mousse, Modern Painters, Art in America, The Brooklyn Rail, Contemporânea, among other publications.
 It was featured in Painting Now edited by Suzanne Hudson, published by Thames & Hudson (2015).

-Currently on view >
+Recently on view >